Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning

 Results: AutoPlanBench vs. Manual Conversions

-Results: LLM Planning Performance
+Results: LLM Action-choice Performance

 One potential factor influencing the different results across domains is the plan length.
 Overall, the LLM planners performed better on domains with shorter problems.
 This could indicate that LLMs are worse at long-term planning or at generalization from shorter demonstrations to larger test problems.